Krassmus/OnlineList/README.md

 OnlineList
 ==========

-A plugin to give Stud.IP the SocialAPI from Firefox for realtime buddylist and text-messaging.
+A plugin to give Stud.IP the SocialAPI from Firefox for realtime contactlist and text-messaging.

 ## Features